 SDP is a publicly funded partnership led by Local Authorities working in conjunction with Scottish Government and other public bodies, to bring Scottish SMEs support in all aspects of tendering.
 By assisting businesses to become tender ready for public procurement, SDP improves all-round efficiency, sustainability, and market potential.

-Police Scotland work with SDP to pro-actively develop the supplier base and hence the market place, where possible, including small and medium-sized enterprises (SMEs) and voluntary, community and social enterprise (VCSE) sector organisations, identifying and managing any supply risks or value add opportunities.
+Police Scotland work with SDP to pro-actively develop the supplier base and hence the marketplace, where possible, including small and medium-sized enterprises (SMEs) and voluntary, community and social enterprise (VCSE) sector organisations, identifying and managing any supply risks or value add opportunities.

 Collaboration

 Our procurement service will seek to collaborate and share good practice with the public sector in Scotland and more widely across the United Kingdom, taking a pro-active approach.
-This includes our active promotion and engagement to share experience and information with our key partners including other blue light services, Scottish public bodies, and the Scottish Government.
+This includes our active promotion and engagement to share experience and information with our key partners including other Scottish and UK blue light services, Scottish public bodies, and the Scottish Government.

 The service will continue to be a key member of the Scottish Government Procurement Collaboration Group (PCG) and cluster groups in a broader context.

-We will continue to collaborate with our Blue Light colleagues and other public sector bodies by sharing ideas and our practices related to tendering activity to enhance knowledge and expertise related to sectoral activity.
+We will continue to collaborate with our Scottish Blue Light colleagues and other public sector bodies by sharing ideas and our practices related to tendering activity to enhance knowledge and expertise related to sectoral activity.
+We also continue work with wider UK policing and blue light organisations, both directly and through collaboration with BlueLight Commercial and Home Office national collaborative efficiency programmes.

 Over the period of our Strategy, we will seek to maintain our collaborative approaches to identify new initiatives and where new models can enable excellent services for policing and maximum value for the public.